mattroger-work/onboarding_web_app/README.md

 ```

 * Must create a created_users.json file
+* npm install to get json files and node_modules
+* npm start to start server, it listens on port 3000
 ## TODO----------------------------------------------------------------------------
 * Onboarding process for subcontractor
 * Bootstrap a powershell script to add to DL